think0rcode/whatismyip/README.md

 2. **Subsequent Requests**: The worker uses the stored record IDs to update DNS records efficiently

-**Note**: The worker requires a KV namespace called `IP_STORE` (set up during deployment) to store IP addresses and DNS record IDs.
+**Note**: The worker requires a KV namespace (configured via `KV_NAMESPACE` environment variable) to store IP addresses and DNS record IDs.
+The namespace binding name must match between your wrangler configuration and environment variable.
 No manual DNS record ID setup is required - the worker handles this automatically.

 ### Custom Domain (Optional)